All Episodes

 This all affects interstate commerce and gives the FBI even more evidence and jurisdiction.

-Hoala is an informal method of transferring money without any physical money actually moving.
+Hawala is an informal method of transferring money without any physical money actually moving.

 It is described as a money transfer without money movement.

-Another definition and simply trust, right?
+Another definition is simply trust, right?

-So step one, in country A, sender gives cash to Hawala agent.
+In country A, sender gives cash to Hawala agent.

 Agent gives sender a code.

-Uh the A guy tells a counterpart in country B how much cash has been received.
+Step two, Hawala later A to B goes, the A guy tells a counterpart in country B how much cash has been received.

 And then in country B, recipient gives code to Hawala B, who hands over cash minus fee.

-Hawala agents settle account uh separately.
+Hawala agent settle account separately.

 So basically it's all through code.